mickaelvieira/dom-element-wrapper/README.md

 nodes using the DOM API.
 If like me, you like chaining stuff and you feel sad when you have to use the OM API, this library is made for you.

+## Limitation

+The library relies on the [Proxy](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object which is not yet supported by [all browsers](http://kangax.github.io/compat-table/es6/#Proxy) and cannot be [transpiled or polyfilled](https://babeljs.io/learn-es2015/#ecmascript-2015-features-proxies).

 ## Install

 ```